 Orange tortrix damage

-Orange tortrix larva are pests of grape, Valencia and navel oranges and other citrus, pear, and apple.
-Damage to pear and apple fruits are usually limited to mild scarring, but their feeding can lead to other diseases gaining a foothold.
-The larvae devour any soft plant tissue they can find, including vines, developing buds, young fruit, and new shoots.
-As they feed, they often create protective webbing around new leaf clusters, or they may roll, fold, or tie a leaf down over a fruit to create a safe place to feed.
-Older larva will burrow into mature fruit, providing an entry for organisms that cause bunch rot and other diseases.
+As they feed, tortrix moth larvae often create protective webbing around new leaf clusters or they may roll, fold, or tie a leaf down over a fruit to create a safe place to feed.
+Older larva will burrow deeply into mature fruit, providing an entry for organisms that cause bunch rot and other diseases (and a horrible surprise, if you don't notice the hole).
+Damage to fruit is most commonly seen at the stem end, often causing fruit to drop.

 Devil’s apple is a poisonous weed from Africa.